GoogleCloudPlatform/gradle-appengine-plugin/README.md

 ## Tasks

-The GAE plugin defines the following tasks:
+The App Engine plugin defines the following tasks:

 * `gaeConfigureBackends`: Dynamically updates settings in `backends.xml` without having to stop the backend.
 The setting is defined by the project property `setting`.
 * `gaeCronInfo`: Verifies and prints the scheduled task (cron) configuration.